Marisol Escobar: Early career

-The pop art culture in the 1960s embraced Marisol as one of its members, enhancing her recognition and popularity.
-She concentrated her work on three-dimensional portraits, using inspiration "found in photographs or gleaned from personal memories".
+After experimenting with terracotta, bronze, and wood sculptures inspired by Pre-Columbian sculpture and American Folk Art in the 1950s, Marisol left New York for Rome in 1957, where she stayed for more than a year.
+On her return, Marisol quickly became associated with the pop art movement as it emerged in the 1960s, enhancing her recognition and popularity.
+By 1961-62 she was concentrating her work on three-dimensional portraits and representations of society types, using inspiration "found in photographs or gleaned from personal memories".
 Marisol took inspiration from found objects, such as a piece of wood that became her Mona Lisa sculpture, and an old couch that became The Visit.

-She became a friend of Andy Warhol in the early 1960s; she made a sculptural portrait of him, and he invited her to appear in his early films The Kiss (1963) and 13 Most Beautiful Girls (1964).
+She became a friend of Andy Warhol in the early 1960s; she made a sculptural portrait of him, and he invited her to appear in several of his early films, including The Kiss (1963) and 13 Most Beautiful Girls (1964).

 Artistic practice

 During the Postwar period, there was a return of traditional values that reinstated social roles, conforming race and gender within the public sphere.
 According to Holly Williams, Marisol's sculptural works toyed with the prescribed social roles and restraints faced by women during this period through her depiction of the complexities of femininity as a perceived truth.
 Marisol's practice demonstrated a dynamic combination of folk art, dada, and surrealism – ultimately illustrating a keen psychological insight on contemporary life.

 By displaying the essential aspects of femininity within an assemblage of makeshift construction, Marisol was able to comment on the social construct of "woman" as an unstable entity.
 Using an assemblage of plaster casts, wooden blocks, woodcarving, drawings, photography, paint, and pieces of contemporary clothing, Marisol effectively recognized their physical discontinuities.
 Through a crude combination of materials, Marisol symbolized the artist's denial of any consistent existence of "essential" femininity.
 "Femininity" being defined as a fabricated identity made through representational parts.
 An identity which was most commonly determined by the male onlooker, as either mother, seductress, or partner.

 Using a feminist technique, Marisol disrupted the patriarchal values of society through forms of mimicry.
 She imitated and exaggerated the behaviors of the popular public.
 Through a parody of women, fashion, and television, she attempted to ignite social change.